nicholasjng/personal-website/content/photography/lisbon-2017.md

 I have much more photo material I could post here, but I think this will do nicely for now.
 Bottom line - the Leica plus two lenses max is your best friend on a half-week city trip abroad where every gram counts.

 Portugal is definitely worth a visit!
 This one touched just the biggest two towns, and yet we got three days and change full of action.
 To be clear, the weather being a cozy 18-21 degrees constantly, with cloud-free skies, certainly did a large part for the experience.
 But a lot of the journey is so memorable, even after three and a half years after as I am writing this, because of the small things falling into place - constantly getting lucky with good restaurants, the weather (at that time a year later, the city was engulfed in storms), and the culture (certainly as warm as the weather!).
+So whenever it is possible again, I will definitely come back!